wtfllix/NEC8-8100-Sonoma-EFI-Hackintosh/README.md

 </tr>
 </table>

-💸Additional purchase information for expansion:
+> [!Note]💸Additional purchase information for expansion:

-1️⃣Cooling kit for southbridge.
+> 1️⃣Cooling kit for southbridge.

-2️⃣2.5 inch HDD bracket and a sata cable connect to the motherboard.
+> 2️⃣2.5 inch HDD bracket and a sata cable connect to the motherboard.

-3️⃣Wifi card with NGFF.
+> 3️⃣Wifi card with NGFF.

-4️⃣Half height PCIe card.
+> 4️⃣Half height PCIe card.